beeleebow/bradbow.com/about.md

 beans, I will buy them.
 Something, something, Mircoservices.

 I've gone on a functional programming journey in the past couple of years.
-I believed I was reaching a summit, but apparently I'm still in my driveway, at the bottom of a hill beneath a bus stop, where I can catch a bus to the airport and get a plane to where the mountain actually is.
+I believed I was reaching a summit of sorts, but apparently I'm still in my driveway, at the bottom of a hill, beneath a bus stop where I can catch a bus to the airport and get a plane to where the mountain actually is.
 I miss my family.